enmanuelbayen/Awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank to my family and God for the opportunities to always improve despite adversity, my girlfriend and friends for being there for me, and Microverse for providing a platform to achieve this goal.

-Use <a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a> work as reference material.

-There were only a few changes in content and styles from the original design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>